 #5.
 Create Fizzy Lemonade

 What a fun idea!
-Why not let your preschool create their very own edible drink?
-This Fizzing Lemonade experiment from Learnwithplayathome.com is the perfect little experiment before meal time.
+Why not let your preschool create their very own edible science experiment?
+This fizzing lemonade experiment from Learn With Play at Home is the perfect little experiment before meal time.

 #6.
 Simple Colour Mixing Science

 Simple?
 Fun?
 Educational? – Check!

 Sometimes the most simple set-ups are enjoyed the most.
 Most preschoolers LOVE water play, and this easy colour mixing science experiment from My Mundane and Miraculous Life is sure to be popular.
 Simply add some food colouring and away they go, creating lots of different colours!

 #7.
 Little Scientist Space

 Perhaps you want to create a space that offers lots of experimenting and imaginative play?
 Epic Childhood has some great ideas for little scientists in this post, where they share their set-up.